bilardi/smltk/README.rst

 ===============

 smltk (Simple Machine Learning Tool Kit) package is implemented for helping your work during

 * data preparation
 * testing your model

-The goal is to implement this package for each step of machine learning process and to simplify your code.
+The goal is to implement this package for each step of machine learning process that can simplify your code.

 It is part of the `educational repositories <https://github.com/pandle/materials>`_ to learn how to write stardard code and common uses of the TDD.